 There is no denying that computers are one of the primary sources of energy waste in a home or office (or home office!).
 This is especially true if they are left on indefinitely.
-Being plugged into a power source, a computer that is left idle all day long is just siphoning endless energy, most of which is lost due to the fact that the computer is not doing anything but sitting there, waiting for you to need it again.
+Being plugged into a power source, a computer that is left idle all day long is just siphoning endless energy, most of which is lost because the computer is not doing anything but sitting there, waiting for you to need it again.

 - Replace your desktop computer with a laptop.
 Laptop computers consume much less energy than a desktop due to the simple fact that they do not always have to be plugged into a power source to operate.
 A desktop, on the other hand, must be connected to electricity to run, and thusly uses up much more of it.
 To make matters worse, the average desktop requires more power to run its internal processes, as opposed to the lighter, more straightforward laptop alternatives.

 - Buy an Energy Star computer.
 Appliances and other products with an Energy Star label have been proven to consume much less energy, which not only makes your office greener but saves you money too!